seattletimes/component-sort-table/readme.md

     corresponding columns
     -   `string` class - left aligns column headers and cell text (by default, headers and cell text are right-aligned)
+    -   `mobile-hidden`, `tablet-hidden` classes - hide specified columns on mobile devices (480px default breakpoint for mobile, 768px for tablet)
-    -   Users are also free to include their own custom classes
+    -   Users are also able to include their own custom classes

 Extras
 ------